 Financial Assets

 Cash Amortized cost

 Reclamation bond Amortized cost

+Promissory note Amortized cost

 Financial Liabilities

 Accounts payable and accrued liabilities Amortized cost

 Due to related parties Amortized cost

 The classification of financial assets is based on how the entity manages its financial instruments and contractual cash flow characteristics of the financial asset.
-Transactions costs with respect to financial instruments classified as fair value through profit or loss are recognized in the statements of loss and comprehensive loss.
+Transactions costs with respect to financial instruments classified as fair value through profit or loss are recognized in the statements of operations and comprehensive loss.